Shivhare-Ayush/Portfolio.io/README.md

 - Figure out mouse tracking
 - fade out the background where the mouse is
 (Should be implemented on the page level)
+- Backdrop Blur
+(saw a video on it)

 BUGS:
 - Mobile Support